ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>React.js continues to be one of the most preferred options when it comes to developing web applications in today’s modern…
 Continue reading on Medium »</blockquote>

-<h3>8.
-Stale-While-Revalidate: The One Caching Idea Hiding in Three Different Places - <a href="https://medium.com/@miaiisyou/stale-while-revalidate-the-one-caching-idea-hiding-in-three-different-places-b8fb2be351e0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit Soni`**

-<blockquote>Why HTTP headers, React Query, and Next.js ISR are all secretly doing the same trick — and how to talk about it like you’ve shipped it…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Stop Putting 'use client' at the Top of Every File: RSC Done Right - <a href="https://medium.com/@imranfarooq_81537/stop-putting-use-client-at-the-top-of-every-file-rsc-done-right-e6c83a45fab0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Tailwind setup in every Next.js tutorial is now wrong - <a href="https://arnab-k.medium.com/the-tailwind-setup-in-every-next-js-tutorial-is-now-wrong-f8d9a72c6395?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `@rnab`**

-<blockquote>If you open an App Router project and see 'use client' plastered across the top of nearly every component file, you aren’t alone.
+<blockquote>If you npx tailwindcss init -p today you get an error: the CLI doesn't have an init command anymore.
+That single broken step is a decent…
 Continue reading on Medium »</blockquote>

 <h3>2.
-NextAuth v5: the config file that replaced everything I knew - <a href="https://arnab-k.medium.com/nextauth-v5-the-config-file-that-replaced-everything-i-knew-4104b3ea6c6d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a HIPAA-Compliant RAG Knowledge Base on Upwork as a Top Rated Plus AI Engineer - <a href="https://medium.com/@muhammadaliarif/how-i-built-a-hipaa-compliant-rag-knowledge-base-on-upwork-as-a-top-rated-plus-ai-engineer-8794196ed6da?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@rnab`**
+✍️ **posted by `Muhammad Ali Arif`**

-<blockquote>The thing that trips people up when they come back to NextAuth after a year away is that the shape of the whole library changed.
+<blockquote>If you search on Upwork for “RAG developer Supabase pgvector” you will find my profile: Muhammad Ali A.
 Continue reading on Medium »</blockquote>

 <h3>3.
-20 ReactJS Best Practices Every Developer Should Follow in 2026–27 - <a href="https://javascriptaicentric.medium.com/20-reactjs-best-practices-every-developer-should-follow-in-2026-27-8c79c9d3d1b4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI coding agents don’t proofread locale files — make the compiler do it - <a href="https://medium.com/@ahhosnyas/ai-coding-agents-dont-proofread-locale-files-make-the-compiler-do-it-a28dc87eedc7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi Sharma`**
+✍️ **posted by `Ahmed`**

-<blockquote>Don’t optimize for writing less code.
-Optimize for writing code that another developer can understand six months from now.
+<blockquote>Typed keys, compile-time locale parity, and machine-readable error diffs — the deterministic feedback signal AI coding agents, CI, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Picking a headless CMS for Next.js in the App Router era - <a href="https://arnab-k.medium.com/picking-a-headless-cms-for-next-js-in-the-app-router-era-1c4ce8f939c8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Same Four Routes on TanStack Start and Next.js 16.3. - <a href="https://medium.com/@thestacknotebook/same-four-routes-on-tanstack-start-and-next-js-16-3-40c87ac2fe33?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@rnab`**
+✍️ **posted by `The Stack Notebook`**

-<blockquote>Most CMS-comparison posts for Next.js are quietly out of date.
-They wire everything through getStaticProps, which the App Router doesn't…
+<blockquote>Start hit 1.0 in 2026 and the internet picked a winner from the README.
+I measured bundle, typed params, and the hour it took to deploy…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Your Backend Quietly Double-Bills & Chokes on Reports: The Idempotency + Queue Fix - <a href="https://levelup.gitconnected.com/why-your-backend-quietly-double-bills-chokes-on-reports-the-idempotency-queue-fix-46435b86cab3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“Hostname Is Not Configured”: Fixing next/image’s Most Common Error - <a href="https://medium.com/@entepazhe/hostname-is-not-configured-fixing-next-images-most-common-error-0d74b726f208?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akhilesh Yadav`**
+✍️ **posted by `Don Bosco`**

-<blockquote>Unpacking the critical patterns to prevent duplicate operations, secure API access, and accelerate Next.js performance in complex Node.js…
+<blockquote>You add an <Image> from a remote URL, save the file, and get:
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Beyond the Prompt: Why AI Web Development Needs a Content Management Layer - <a href="https://medium.com/@nextblockcms/beyond-the-prompt-why-ai-web-development-needs-a-content-management-layer-a0f2ee5931f7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“Text Content Does Not Match Server-Rendered HTML”: Fixing Next.js Hydration Errors for Good - <a href="https://medium.com/@entepazhe/text-content-does-not-match-server-rendered-html-fixing-next-js-hydration-errors-for-good-444c93c46293?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NextBlock CMS`**
+✍️ **posted by `Don Bosco`**

-<blockquote>Yet, web projects are living assets.
-Once the initial build is complete, day-to-day operations take over.
+<blockquote>If you’ve built more than a couple of Next.js pages, you’ve seen this one in your console:
 Continue reading on Medium »</blockquote>

 <h3>7.
-I Put use cache on the Wrong Component on Purpose. - <a href="https://medium.com/@thestacknotebook/i-put-use-cache-on-the-wrong-component-on-purpose-9e99034db3fd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Parallel Routes and proxy.ts in Next.js 16: The Routing Changes That Catch Teams Off Guard - <a href="https://medium.com/@blogbuyguide/parallel-routes-and-proxy-ts-in-next-js-16-the-routing-changes-that-catch-teams-off-guard-cc889dd282d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Stack Notebook`**
+✍️ **posted by `Blogbuyguide`**

-<blockquote>Cache Components replaced the old PPR flag.
-The docs sell freshness plus static speed.
-I cached a user-specific card and waited for the…
+<blockquote>Two smaller but genuinely disruptive routing changes shipped in Next.js
 Continue reading on Medium »</blockquote>

 <h3>8.
-Next.js Streaming & Suspense:
-How Partial Rendering Actually Works - <a href="https://medium.com/@nikhil.k_70356/next-js-streaming-suspense-how-partial-rendering-actually-works-5c08d5d23a12?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikhil K`**

-<blockquote>Modern web applications often spend more time waiting for data than rendering HTML.
-Next.js Streaming and React Suspense address this by…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Foldmark: A Simple Printable Bookmark Maker That Turns Your Ideas Into Foldable PDFs - <a href="https://joel-hanson.medium.com/foldmark-a-simple-printable-bookmark-maker-that-turns-your-ideas-into-foldable-pdfs-9bc72f5541f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The “use cache” Directive in Next.js 16: A Practical Guide to Cache Components - <a href="https://medium.com/@blogbuyguide/the-use-cache-directive-in-next-js-16-a-practical-guide-to-cache-components-fc7c0c03a23a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joel Hanson`**
+✍️ **posted by `Blogbuyguide`**

-<blockquote>I wanted a bookmark I could print at home, not a craft project and not an account, just a PDF I could fold and stick in a book.
+<blockquote>Caching in Next.js has always been a little opaque — a mix of file-level config, fetch options, and framework defaults that changed…
 Continue reading on Medium »</blockquote>

 <br/>